 active.dat

 This file contains the information about active and inactive cells.
 In DCIP2D V5.0 there is a capability of fixing the properties of particular cells with or without ability to influence the neighbouring cells.
-More detailed information about the computational algorithms behind these concepts is provided in Appendix 1 to the manual.
 The structure of the active.dat file has to be consistent with the mesh and with model used for the inversion.

 Below is an example of active.dat file.
 The header format indicates first the number of cells in the X direction, followed by the number of cells in Z direction.
 By default all cells are active.
 When “active.dat” file is introduced, all active cells are assigned a value of 1 and all inactive cells are assigned a value of “0” (no influence on neighbouring cells) or “-1” (allows influence on neighbouring cells.